All Episodes

 Okay.

-Eisenhower brings up that there are new threats and stressors that risk throwing the country out of balance and says, quote, Then he brings up the two, which are the military-industrial complex and the way that innovation and technological advancement had become heavily reliant on funding from government programs.
+Then he brings up the two, which are the military-industrial complex and the way that innovation and technological advancement have become heavily reliant on funding from government programs.

 These are two separate things that Alex has turned into one, which is not supported by the text.

-According to Eisenhower, the military-industrial complex is the state of affairs we found ourselves in where the United States had a, quote, permanent armaments industry of vast proportions.
+According to Eisenhower, the military industrial complex is the state of affairs we found ourselves in where the United States had a, quote, permanent armaments industry of vast proportions.

-It's the product of being aware that we need to have weapons ready when the next war breaks out, and the industry that makes that possible, the combining of the two, and the influence that is gained from it.
+It's the product of being aware that we need to have weapons ready when the next war breaks out and the industry that makes that possible, the combining of the two and the influence that is gained from it.

 jordan holmes